What is a bidirectional glass fiber and glass wrap?

 - Flexible fabric

-- Seismic retrofitting and structural strengthening
+- Seismic retrofitting and strengthening of structures

-- Increasing load carrying capacity of structural components
+- Enhancing load-carrying capacity of structural components

-- Damage repair of structural elements
+- Repairing damaged structural elements

-- Retrofitting of bridges and silos
+- Retrofitting bridges and silos

-- Manufacture of GFRP composite components
+- Manufacturing GFRP composite components

 - Weights 100-1200 grams per square meter and width 50-100 mm